For a confidential chat, call one of our experts today

 Lee is a Fee Earner Manager, with 20 years’ experience in PI litigation.
 He runs both Holiday Illness and RTA cases, and has teams who deal with Polish Speaking Clients for both also.
 He’s a father of one who loves to travel, last year he completed the Marathon Des Sables a 230k race across the Sahara desert.

-Marisol completed her Law Degree in Mexico and has been a legal assistant with the travel team since January.
-She likes to enjoy life with her two kids and loves dancing, reading and going to the movies
+Marisol completed her Law Degree in Mexico and has been a Legal Assistant with the travel team since January 2017.
+She likes to enjoy life with her two children and loves dancing, reading and going to the movies.

 Accidents & Illnesses abroad - 10 simple steps to achieving your compensation